-We scoured reputable consumer buying guides and consulted with our in-house test kitchen to find 10 well-regarded pans for review.
-Working with only 12-inch models (except for the Demeyere, which offers a 12.6), we scrutinized the weight of each pan, determining how comfortable and balanced they felt in our hand, before being filled with hot food.
+We scoured reputable consumer buying guides and consulted with our in-house test kitchen to find 12 well-regarded pans for review.
+Working with only 10- and 12-inch models, we scrutinized the weight of each pan, determining how comfortable and balanced they felt in our hand, before being filled with hot food.

 Stainless steel pans can require a fair amount of upkeep, so we checked to see how exhaustive each accompanying manual was, pertaining to the care of their product.
 We also noted if any special claims were made (such as "unsurpassed heat distribution!"), to see if they stood up during testing.